JasonGiedymin/py-service-os/README.md

 ```

+Upgrade Pip to the lastest:
 ```shell
 pip install --upgrade pip
 ```

 Below is the manual list which should match the requirements.txt file.
+Note that the below are ABSOLUTELY REQUIRED.
 ```shell
 pip install -U --pre github3.py pip install -U requests